 - When you have 1, 10, or 30+ sites to host

 WP Engine is a managed WordPress hosting provider that claims that 5% of the online world visits an experience on their platform each day.
-I like WP Engine and have several clients hosted with them and have experienced typically good performance and support with just a few downsides.
+I like WP Engine and have several clients hosted with them and have experienced typically good performance and support with few downsides.

 WP Engine, like most managed WordPress hosts, are not cheap.
 Reliable?
 Absolutely.
 Good support?
 Yep.